remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

     @Get Function Name@
     @Set Up Stack Allocation@
     @Set Up Alignment@
+    @Decide If We Should Use The Red Zone@
     @Identify Callee Saves Registers@
     @Parse Function Parameters@
     @Keep Track Of Declared Variables@